 - Linen napkins on Target – Note that the edges are unfinished and they do shed fringe each time you wash them.

 I was lucky enough to inherit my mom’s wedding china.
 I’m not a collector of dishes and I like very simple patterns.
 Her wedding china, I’m happy to say is very simple and classic.
 Her plates have a grey border and a silver edge.
 They can be used for almost any occasion because they are so simple.
 I borrowed chargers from my sister and IKEA light pink octagon plates.

 - IKEA pink Octagon salad plates

 - Bed Bath and Beyond white charger plates from Elle Decor

 You don’t have to have ONE centerpiece.
-You can put multiple things in the center of your table if that’s what looks good to you.
+You can put multiple things in the center of the table if that’s what looks good to you.
 The center of your table is the place to add some height.
 My one rule is that the centerpiece can’t be so large that it makes it hard to see the person across the table from you.

-The vases are from Magnolia Market, but you should use any glass vase to get a similar look.
-I also wanted to add some bunnies to the table.
+The vases are from Magnolia Market, but you could use any glass vase to get a similar look.
+I also wanted to add some bunnies to the dining table.
 I put them on top of a cake stand to give them a little height.
 I borrowed the bunnies from my mom but I’ve linked a few similar ones below.

 simple easter table setting